brettChapman/multivis/README.md

 		- [set_params] : Set parameters
 			- [filter_type] : The value type to filter similarities on (default: 'pvalue')
 			- [hard_threshold] : Value to filter similarities on (default: 0.005)
-			- [internalScores] : Include scores within blocks if building multi-block network (default: False)
+			- [withinBlocks] : Include scores within blocks if building multi-block network (default: False)
 			- [sign] : The sign of the score/similarity to filter on ('pos', 'neg' or 'both') (default: 'both')

 		- [build] : Builds the nodes and edges.